stephtowch/stephtowch.github.io/content/post/2025-04-P3/index.md

 description: "From gym breaks to thesis re-outlines, these are the productivity-justified procrastination habits I’ve mastered during my PhD."
 ---

-🌀 **Because procrastination is fine as long as it’s cleverly disguised as progress.**
+🌀 **Because procrastination is fine... as long as it’s cleverly disguised as progress.**

 Let’s face it, doing a PhD means constantly negotiating with your to-do list.
 And sometimes, those negotiations result in... creative detours.